LennartHennigs/DIYStreamDeck/README.md

 - Pimoroni RGB Keypad for Raspberry Pi Pico
 - Micro-USB cable to connect the Pi Pico to your computer

+## How it Works

+The `keypad.py` script reads key definitions from a JSON file and maps them to specific key sequences and LED colors.
+It listens for the currently active application on the host computer and updates the keypad based on the key mappings for the active application.

+The `watchdog.py` script monitors the currently active application on the host computer and sends its name to the microcontroller connected to the RGB keypad.

 ## Getting Started

 - Install CircuitPython on your Raspberry Pi Pico following the instructions [here](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).